-Take 25 grams of the gram and boil it in 1/4 liter of water.
+Take 25 gms of the gram and boil it in 1/4 liter of water.
 Let the water reduce to half.
 Strain the liquid.
-You will have to drink this for at least 3 weeks to see a noticeable change.
+You will need to drink this for at least 3 weeks to see a noticeable change.

-It provides the needed relief from ascites.
-Extract 25 ml juice of bitter gourd and drink it thrice after mixing with water.
-Juice from the bitter gourd can also be taken on an empty stomach.
+Drink 25 ml juice of fresh bitter gourd thrice after mixing with water to get relief.
+Bitter gourd juice can also be taken on an empty stomach.

 Radishes are very beneficial in the treatment of ascites.
 Mix the juice of the leaves of the radish plant with water and consume.

 Soak the fenugreek seeds overnight.
-Strain and drink that water in the morning.
+Strain and drink the water in the morning.